This spot has been added by

 Maxima clams abound in Bassin Pirogue, which is the best location in Réunion to spot them.

-How to get to Etang Salé snorkeling spot?
+How to get to the Etang Salé snorkeling spot

 The Bassin Pirogue is at the southern tip of the Etang Salé-les-Bains beach.
 The Pointe des Sables, commonly known as “La Pointe”, divides the beach from the Bassin Pirogue.
-You can park in the large car park with its flame trees and bar vans, which you will see soon after arriving in the town.
+You can park in the large car park with its flame trees and bar vans.
+You’ll be able to see this area soon after arriving in the town.
 Local buses also go to the beach.

 Etang Salé Reunion Island snorkeling map